colin1717/adopt-project/README.md

   $ npm install ejs

-* MongoDB, mLab and Mongoose - We utilized Mongoose to create our User and Likes Schemas, which we stored in MongoDB.
+* MongoDB, mLab and Mongoose - We utilized Mongoose to create our User and Likes Schemas,
+  stored in our MongoDB.
 Our User Schema was utilized not only for Authentication purposes, but also, to link users to their liked pets, via a melding of data from the User Schema and our petFinder API.

-  Please note that you will need to create an account with MongoDB at - https://www.mongodb.com/
+  Please note that you will need to create an account with MongoDB in order to utilize their services - https://www.mongodb.com/

   For our specific purposes, we chose mLab to host our MongoDB.
 You can find sign up for an account and view their Quick-Start guide at - http://docs.mlab.com/